Akshat017/Strave-free-readers-writers-problem/README.md

-The problem with this approach is that the writers may starve here as any new reader requesting to enter the critial section gets a chance as soon as possible after the ongoing process exits its critical section.
+The problem with this approach is that the `writers may starve` here as any new reader requesting to enter the critial section gets a chance as soon as possible after the ongoing process exits its critical section.

 # Starve free approach -->

 To tackle starvation, we may proceed as follows-->

-Here, we may have an extra semaphore enter_mutex which needs to be acquired before any reader or writer proceeds to enter its critical section.
+Here, we may have an extra semaphore `enter_mutex` which needs to be acquired before any reader or writer proceeds to enter its critical section.
 Now, suppose a writer requests to enter its critical section an after that another reader requests to do the same.
-In this case, unlike our first immplemenation, the writer would have acquired the entry_mutex semaphore before the new reader and would be able to execute its critical section before the new reader.
-It basically provides entry into the critical section for the readers and writers on a first come first serve basis.
+In this case, unlike our first implemenation, the writer would have acquired the entry_mutex semaphore before the new reader and would be able to execute its critical section before the new reader.
+It basically provides entry into the critical section for the readers and writers on a `FIFO` (first in first out basis.

 ### Semaphores: